tehcentr2014/dj-oc-app/README.md

-## Content Marketing Assistant
+## BlogGenerator

 ### Overview
-The Content Marketing Assistant is a Python App designed to aid in the automatic generation of product descriptions using OpenAI Assistans API.
+The BlogGenerator is a Django App designed to aid in the automatic generation of blog ideas and blog descriptions using OpenAI Assistans API.
 This application simplifies the process by taking user-provided keywords and generating concise descriptions based on predefined criteria.

 ### Features
-- **Keyword Input**: Users can input keywords related to the product for which they want to generate descriptions.
+- **Keywords Input**: Users can input keywords related to the blog idea for which they want to generate descriptions.
-- **Duplicate Removal**: The application provides a functionality to remove duplicate keywords entered by the user.
+- **Sections Removal**: The application provides a functionality to remove previously generated blog ideas.
-- **Description Generation**: Using the provided keywords, the application generates product descriptions consisting of a title, bullet points, and a detailed description, adhering to specified character limits.
+- **Blog Generation**: Using the previously generated blog ideas, the application generates detaled blog descriptions based on the blog idea, keywords and audience.
-- **Streamlit Interface**: The application offers a user-friendly interface powered by Streamlit, making it accessible and easy to use.

 ### Installation
 1. Clone the repository: